muonium-ai/BespokeNews/readme.md

+# Bespoke News

+## old project name (hnlocal)
-# Hacker News Stories Fetcher
+it started as Hacker News Stories reader with filter

 A tool to **fetch and store Hacker News stories locally**, with a built-in Flask app for viewing and managing the data.